zenxha/sushi/README.md

 - Library of all the tier lists other people have made that the user can browse
 - Redirects to social media to draft messages

-## Weekly Updates
-### Week 4
-- Upload page is fully functional, CSS will be incorporated later
-- Login working, sessions are saved in cookies, planning on adding a password function later on
-- Database working on Devam's individual github, will add to main github soon
-### Week 3
-- Continued work on upload page, mainly fixing file directory path and adding CSS
-- Continued work on log in page
-- Began using SQLite for database creation
-### Week 2
-- Changed backgorund to use an api for many different sushi pictures
-- Started work on an upload page that adds images into our database upload via user
-- Started work on a log in page for the site
-### Week 1
-- Added a navbar to the website
-- Added a custom moving background
-- Added a projects page which displays our project plan
-- Started work on the database setup
-### Week 0
-- Created README layout
-- Started storyboarding UI layouts for the website
-- Transfered information from google docs onto github readme